 North Stradbroke Island has an outstanding freshwater lake system that has been listed as one of the world’s most ecologically important wetlands.
 These waterways include Brown Lake, Blue Lake, the Keyholes, Eighteen Mile Swamp and a series of small lagoons.

 Blue Lake National Park’s Aboriginal name “Kaboora” means “silent pool” and offers a quiet haven (501ha) for visitors to appreciate the natural beauty.
 Early morning or dusk is the best time to see wildlife such as forest birds, goannas and other reptiles.
 Blue Lake is not accessible by car, and visitors must leave their vehicles in the allocated car park and walk to the lake, which is approximately 2.6km each way.

-For a different freshwater experience, Brown Lake is accessible by conventional cars and provies amenities such as picnic tables, wood-fired BBQs and toilets.
+For a different freshwater experience, Brown Lake is accessible by conventional cars and provides amenities such as picnic tables, wood-fired BBQs and toilets.
 To access the lake, drive 4km from Dunwich along the sealed Trans Island Road.
 Brown Lake is a perfect place to enjoy a swim and picnic lunch.